Ormiston-Senior-College-NZ/github-intro-arvinthsathy/ABOUTME.md

 _**My Interests:**_

 One of my main interests outside of school is watching sports.
-I mainly enjoy watching football(support chelsea), cricket and basketball and occasionally I watch tennis or baseball.
+I mainly enjoy watching football, cricket and basketball and occasionally I watch tennis or baseball.
 I also enjoy gaming and socialising with my friends outside of school.

 _**My Future Goals:**_